 Why Some People Misuse Ambien

 Ambien is designed to be taken right before going to bed.
-However, some people take the drug hours before they go to sleep.
-This gives them a sense of euphoria that can mask insecurity.
+However, some people take the drug hours before they go to sleep as a method of abuse.

 - Uncontrollable crying